sutur-, sutu- +

 3. Outward forms of recognition; trappings; such as, cathedral ceilings, heated swimming pools, and other accoutrements signaling great wealth.

-A suture which is placed so that it is completely covered by skin.
+A stitch or sewing used by doctors and surgeons to hold tissue together which is placed so that it is completely covered by skin.

-1. The business of designing, making (sewing), and selling highly fashionable, usually custom-made clothing for women.
+1. The occupation of designing, making or sewing, and selling highly fashionable; usually, custom-made clothing for women.

-2. Dressmakers and fashion designers considered as a group.
+2. Dressmakers and fashion designers who are considered as a group.

-2. Dressmakers and fashion designers considered as a group.
+2. Dressmakers and fashion designers who are considered as a group.

 mattress suture